 Earl : Just He-Man, or He-Man and his friends?

 Done a few times on Blossom.
 One specific example that comes to mind is a conversation between Blossom and Six about how people on tv never seem to need to use the bathroom.
 This discussion ends when Six announces that she has to go to the bathroom.

 In one episode of Star Trek: The Next Generation Data tries to engage in small talk, or as he calls it, "non-relevant conversation."
 When the Enterprise reaches Arkaria Base, he hits it off with small talk master Commander Calvin Hutchinson, prompting the page quote.

 Usually done with nerd topics in The Big Bang Theory.
 In one episode they start talking about who the most genuinely heroic character in the Marvel Universe would be, going along the lines of the doctor who gives Wolverine his prostate exam.
-A few minutes after more plot-relevent events happen, Raj tried to bring the topic back up and Leonard dismissed it as his new question being rather stupid.
-Raj replied, "We are talking about probing the hinies of superheroes... there are no stupid questions."
+A few minutes after more plot-relevent events happen, Raj tries to bring the topic back up and Leonard dismisses it as his new question is rather stupid.
+Raj replies, "We are talking about probing the heinies of superheroes... there are no stupid questions."

 A prominent non nerd example would be the half an episode Sheldon and Howard spent arguing over what was the species of a cricket they found.
 They bet rare comic books on it, and even went and asked an entomologist... then included him in the argument when he disagreed with Sheldon.

 "Sheldon... if you were a robot, and I knew and you didn't, would you want me to tell you?"
 The following philosophical discussion lasted a full minute.